coldcanuk/ElectionClock/Readme.md

 # Election Clock Website

 ## Overview
-The Election Clock website is a Flask-based web application that counts down to the next Canadian federal election.
-This project includes a dynamic visual display of a countdown timer and features integration with Twitter for social sharing capabilities.
+The Election Clock website is a dynamic Flask-based web application that provides a real-time countdown to the next Canadian federal election.
+This visually engaging app not only tracks the time down to the second but also includes functionality for users to share the countdown via Twitter directly from the interface.

 ## Features
 - Countdown to the Canadian federal election.